Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

    - **Much More!**
 4. Questions are similar to the actual exam, without duplications (like in other courses ;-)).
 5. The Practice Tests Exams simulate the actual exam's content, timing, and percentage required to pass the exam.
-6. This course is **not** a Professional Scrum Developer I (PSD I) Exam Dump.
+6. This course is **not** a Scrum Developer I (PSD I) Exam Dump.
 Some people use brain dumps or exam dumps, but that's absurd, which we don't practice.
 7. 305 **unique** questions.

 ## ☝️ Course Updates